White House calls meeting with college officials on how to curb monkeypox on campus - NewsBreak

 Monkeypox can take between two and four weeks to resolve, a timeline that could cause significant disruptions to any student who is diagnosed and must isolate until all of their lesions disappear and are replaced with a new layer of skin.

-The post White House calls meeting with college officials on how to curb monkeypox on campus appeared first on Daily Montanan .
+The post White House calls meeting with college officials on how to curb monkeypox on campus appeared first on Nebraska Examiner .

 Comments / 0